How Much Will Medicare Cost In 2025?

 You pay nothing for your yearly depression screening if your doctor or healthcare provider accepts the assignment.

-20% of the for visits to your doctor or other healthcare provider to diagnose or treat your condition.
+20% of the time for visits to your doctor or other healthcare provider to diagnose or treat your condition.
 The Part B deductible applies.

 PARTIAL HOSPITALIZATION FOR MENTAL HEALTH SERVICES

-You pay a percentage of the Medicare approved amount for each service you get from a doctor or certain other qualified mental health professionals if your health care professional accepts assignment.
+You pay a percentage of the Medicare-approved amount for each service you get from a doctor or certain other qualified mental health professionals if your health care professional accepts assignment.
 You also pay coinsurance for each day of partial hospitalization services provided in a hospital outpatient setting or community mental health center, and the Part B deductible applies.

 OUT-PATIENT HOSPITAL SERVICES

-You usually pay 20% of the Medicare approved amount for the doctor or other health care provider's services.
+You usually pay 20% of the Medicare-approved amount for the doctor or other health care provider's services.
 For services that can also be provided in a doctor’s office, you may pay more for outpatient services you get in a hospital than you’ll pay for the same care in a doctor’s office.
 However, the hospital outpatient co-payment for the service is capped at the inpatient deductible amount.

-The Part B deductible applies, except for certain preventative services.
+The Part B deductible applies, except for certain preventive services.
 If you get hospital outpatient services in a critical access hospital, your micropayment may be higher and may exceed the Part A hospital stay deductible.

 PART C PREMIUM (MEDICARE ADVANTAGE)